Tell us about your family…

 How was your birth?

-At the time I just wanted them to get her out but then I felt some guilt as her little head was swollen and misshapen.
+At the time I was desperate for her to be born, however I then felt guilty as her little head was swollen and misshapen.
 This soon fixed itself though and now I’m super proud of myself for how I coped.
 It was an amazing experience and I didn’t feel panicked during labour.
-I’m almost happy that the choice of having an epidural was taken away from me as I hadn’t wanted one but think I would have opted for it.
-I’m so lucky it was over so quickly.
-Any longer and I’d have definitely gone for an epidural.
-Women who are in labour for a long time are absolute heroes!

 How did you keep comfortable?

-I used breathing techniques which really helped.
-The breathing came naturally and the hypnobirthing knowledge meant I understood what was happening in my body during labour which was useful.
-I wanted to use water, a tens machine and I wanted to be upright when giving birth but I found it too uncomfortable when I stood up.
-For me lying down was a much more comfortable position but perhaps led to me having issues actually getting her out.
+I used breathing techniques, which really helped.
+The breathing came naturally and the hypnobirthing knowledge meant I understood what was happening in my body during labour which was so useful.
+I wanted to use water, a TENS machine and I wanted to be upright when giving birth however I found it too uncomfortable when I stood up.
+In the end, for me, lying down was a much more comfortable position but might have led to me having issues actually getting her out.

 How did you feel when you first met your baby?

 Shock, complete joy and a feel of being overwhelmingly grateful.
-Complete awe of the body and how it’s created something so amazing!
+I was in complete awe of my body and how it’s created something so amazing!

 What has been your top triumph?

 Getting through the first 10 weeks and getting out and about with the baby.
-It’s been a bit scary taking her on longer car journeys on my own but I forced myself to do it and even though I’m still nervous whenever I take her out on my own I’m getting more confident every day.
+It’s been a bit scary taking her on longer car journeys on my own but I forced myself to do it and even though I’m still nervous I am getting more confident every day.

 What has been your top challenge?